CabooseSayzWTF/RDR1-Spoofer-Menu/README.md

 The name spoofer can also cause this as I target 4 different names in memory, you might need to remove the code for name2-4 but unsure.
 I stopped messing with this source last year, so feel free to make it work better.

+This should work on every version of the game but can not gurantee that.
+The "Always Show Name" offset will need to be changed for diff versions of the game
+That mod option only works for.<br>
+Xbox - Media ID-5B48AF70 Undead Nightmare<br>
+PS3 - BLUS/BLES GOTY<br>

 The title spoofer now actually spoofs the title and will sync to net clients now.
 I also added a few new special chars for the name changer and what not.
 Regardless this will prob be my last update for this source, so enjoy!